open-component-model/ocm-k8s-toolkit/docs/adr/localization.md

 * Deciders: Fabian Burth, Uwe Krueger, Gergely Brautigam, Jakob Moeller
 * Date: 2024-10-08

+## Motivation

+OCM and any delivery associated with it should allow self-contained delivery of components.
+This means that the components should be able to be transferred between different environments without any manual intervention or the need to explicitly prepare values in the environment for the sake of referencing e.g. new registries that have been used while transferring / replicating the component.

+This is especially important for the continuous deployment of components in a CI/CD pipeline.
+Essentially we want to deliver a system that allows to deliver any component (independent of deployment technologies such as Helm or Kustomize) to any environment without the need to adjust the component itself if its respective location has changed.

+Once the component is transferred, this information in the chart is incorrect. (see below for details)

+We do not want to touch the original chart because it may have been signed, so the only way is to substitute the value in the chart with the new value dynamically.

 Technical Story:

 The term *localization* was termed in the context of the